malayjoshi13/GSoC2022_OligoFinder/README.md

   - Link to the PR - [#18](https://github.com/malayjoshi13/GSoC2022_OligoFinder/pull/18)
   - Overview -
-    - Created `extract_BOW.py` script that will run BOW creator script, Oligo extraction script and True positive/False positive auto marking script one after another in a continuous manner till the time Oligo extraction script and BOW becomes so smart that the number of True positive oligo sequences is much higher than the number of False positive oligo sequences.
+    - Created `extraction_and_BOW.py` (formerly extract_BOW.py) script that will run BOW creator script, Oligo extraction script and True positive/False positive auto marking script one after another in a continuous manner till the time Oligo extraction script and BOW becomes so smart that the number of True positive oligo sequences is much higher than the number of False positive oligo sequences.
     - How does this cyclic pipeline work?
 Firstly, the curator manually labels the sentences using BOWs as True positive oligo sequences or False positive oligo sequences.
-This curation is turned into BOWs which then, in the second round of running the `extract_BOW.py` script, auto-tags the sentences in a column separate from the one which the curator marked in the first round.
+This curation is turned into BOWs which then, in the second round of running the `extraction_and_BOW.py` script, auto-tags the sentences in a column separate from the one which the curator marked in the first round.
 Then in this second round, the curator again manually marks newer sequences as true positive or false positive and also takes reference from the auto-tags (done by BOWs) for curating these newer sequences.
-Once curation is done, the `extract_BOW.py` script is run for the third time where again, BOWs (which got updated from curations of round 2) firstly auto-tags sequences and then curator manually tags and also take reference from sequences which BOWs have auto-tagged.
+Once curation is done, the `extraction_and_BOW.py` script is run for the third time where again, BOWs (which got updated from curations of round 2) firstly auto-tags sequences and then curator manually tags and also take reference from sequences which BOWs have auto-tagged.
-    - This is how this cyclic pipeline controlled by running of `extract_BOW.py` script after every manual curation, helps to improvise BOWs to be used in the next cycle, tells how smart BOW has become and tells how many True positives have increased in the final corpus.
+    - This is how this cyclic pipeline controlled by running of `extraction_and_BOW.py` script after every manual curation, helps to improvise BOWs to be used in the next cycle, tells how smart BOW has become and tells how many True positives have increased in the final corpus.

 ## 4) Folder Directory Structure